Calvin-Hobbes17/Steel-Ridge-Standard-Work/docs/Design/Design-Standards/Plate-Design.md

 Plates are one of the most important structural elements on a robot.
 Because of this, we have standards specifications to design them with.

+## Outer Contour

+- Plates' outer contours should be continous (Tangent arcs)

 ## Lightening

 Pocketed and Lightened Parts not only are lighter, but they also look much nicer than aluminum sheet.